claranet/terraform-azurerm-function-app/README.md

 A [Storage Account](https://docs.microsoft.com/en-us/azure/storage/) and an [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) are required and are created if not provided.

+Azure Functions v3 are now supported by this module and is the default one.

 ## Version compatibility

 | Module version    | Terraform version | AzureRM version |